Complete Guide to Transporting a Deceased Person - Within the U.S. or Overseas

 What is an air tray?

 This is a special container that the airlines and the TSA require a body to be placed inside for shipment on an airplane.
-It is specially designed to be robust and protect the deceased during the freight, but also for health and safety purposes, it is air-tight to prevent any leakages.
+It is specially designed to be robust and protect the deceased during the freight, and it is also airtight to prevent any leakages for health and safety purposes.

 Can a family transport a dead body over state lines?